-Sprinter 906 OM651.955 non gen oil filter found 3 old filter parts and various shit in filter customer just purchased had service done at a Branded Service Center in Newcastle suburbs
+Sprinter 906 OM651.955 non gen oil filter found 3 old filter parts and various shit in filter customer just purchased had servicing done at a Branded Service Center in Newcastle suburbs

 .
 Same model Sprinter 906 316cdi went to old mates with a oil leak, yes we fixed it...
-3 months later still leaking, told them to go back and get old mate to fix it.
-Still leaking 9+ months later.
+3 months later still leaking, advised them to go back and get old mate to fix it.
+Still leaking 9+ months later fed up with excuses.

-Customer has shits with old mate, no one is perfect but they wipe hands of it, with the old 3 month I.D.G.A.F warranty rule, it was a while ago, what did I do, have you an invoice are you sure I did this work.
+Customer has shits with old mate, will not fix oil leak.
+No one is perfect, but they wipe hands of it, with the old 3 month I.D.G.A.F warranty rule, it was a while ago, What did I do, have you an invoice are you sure we did this work, I don't recall.

 We pull a bit of shit off, looks like a oil sensor leak, but after replacing still leaking, Never had a oil leak like this before.
-It would leak at start up but once turned off and restarted it would stop leaking for a period, sit for a day and run out like a tap.
+It would leak at start up but once turned off and restarted it would stop leaking.

 Unfortunately for my customer I had to put them off the road as serious damage was likely if it kept losing this amount oil.
 Ended up letting it sit a whole day and stripped the engine bay clear of all a/c power steering pumps and other accessories so to give a clearer picture of where this leak was. run it for 2 minutes or so with no belts etc, found the area involved and started stripping back to the block.